The-Asellus-Consortium/asellus-homepage/_pages/resources.md

 ### Molecular resources

-Will be added in the future - if you have ideas for hosting platforms (genbank, ENA, etc.) or
+Will be added in the future - if you have ideas for hosting platforms (genbank, ENA, etc.), please get in touch!